 Joint Core Strategy (JCS)

-Work is ongoing on the Gloucester, Cheltenham and Tewkesbury Joint Core Strategy (JCS) which will provide the strategic planning framework for the area.
-The exact content of the JCS is yet to be agreed, however it is likely to cover the strategic housing (including gypsy and travellers), employment and infrastructure requirements across the JCS area.
+Work is ongoing on the JCS which will provide the strategic planning framework for the area.
+The JCS will cover strategic housing (including gypsy and travellers), employment and infrastructure requirements across the JCS area.
 A new Cheltenham Plan will be able to address the more detailed local policies, non-strategic allocations, local infrastructure issues and development management policies relevant to Cheltenham.